h2oai/wave/website/docs/getting-started.md

 ## In Summary

-H2O Q is rapid application development for a more... civilized age[^3].
+H2O Wave is rapid application development for a more... civilized age[^3].

 Also, this page was mostly hyperbole, so let's download it and take it for a spin, shall we.